twixter51/MyBoard/README.md

 --(7.2) Quick Visual Changes to let user know they are already premium, will adopt on all pages soon.

+--(7.3) Users profiles are now shown on the homepage, this will now lead into a menu that allows you to update account features etc

+--(7.3) Made user profile icon a bit more robust, it was really small and a lot of images were looking weird.
+I have some testing to do but I accounted for the changes on the board, seperated a lot of the css so it won't mess with the main functionality. (revamping it soon)

 # Bugs that need fixing / Things being worked on: